-You may already be busy creating and curating social media content in line with your goals and objectives for your business in 2019.
+You may already be busy creating and curating social media content in line with your goals and objectives for your business this year.
 If you are that’s great, being prepared is likely to give you more time to engage and respond to your audience.

 If, however you’re a bit stumped and feeling a little foggy after all the festivities about how you’re going to make your social media work harder for you this year, then you may just want to hang around and check out my 7 steps to planning your social media content for the year ahead.

 Unless you are looking to outsource your social media management for this year, I would recommend carving out some time in your schedule to work through my 7-step guide.
 They will help you to get clear on what you want to achieve with your social media and save you hours of unnecessary work in the months to come.

 It sounds daunting I know, believe me, it’s not really.

 Auditing your social media simply means evaluating each of your profiles, its content, and the strategies you adopted in the 12 months previous.
 Look upon it as an opportunity to see what worked, what needs improving, and what you achieved.